Q: How long is an internship?

 Q: So what does an intern do?

 A: There are many and varied intern assignments, so the answer is not simple.
-You will be involved in ministry of evangelism and discipleship – every day if you are given a campus assignment, or up to one day a week if you are working in the regional or national office.
+You will be involved in ministry of evangelism and discipleship – every day if you are given a campus assignment, or up to one day a week if you are working in a national office.
 You will also be given a Position Focus describing your responsibilities and reporting relationships, which your coach will talk through with you.

 Q: What kind of personal development can I expect at my assignment?